Port Phillip Channel Deepening Project: Cost and economic benefits

 In 1997, the cost of the project was estimated at $100 million.
 In 2001, the projected cost was estimated at around $200 million to $230 million and in 2004 it rose from $337 million in June to $498 million in August to $545 million in September.
 In 2006 in March 2007, the cost of the project was projected at $763 million and in 2008 it rose to $969 million.

-Also, the $500 million cost of the actual dredging work carried out by Royal Boskalis Westminster was claimed to have been kept secret by the Victorian Government and the PoMC, who entered into alliance with Royal Boskalis Westminster in 2004, for at least for 3 years.
+Also, the $500 million cost of the actual dredging work carried out by Royal Boskalis was claimed to have been kept secret by the Victorian Government and the PoMC, who entered into alliance with Royal Boskalis in 2004, for at least for 3 years.
 Under Victorian legislation passed in 2000, all contracts worth more than $10 million must be published - the cost of the dredging was above this at the time, yet details were not released.

 The PoMC estimates that the direct economic benefits as a result of the dredging are $2 billion.
 However, a study commissioned by the Australian Conservation Foundation (carried out by Melbourne-based firm Economists at Large) raised questions about the economic benefits of the project.
 The study reported that the basis upon which the economic benefits were originally calculated had drastically changed, with given rising costs and legal proceedings, concluding it was no longer economically viable: